gizm00/pycon2016/README.md

 Repo for Pycon 2016 Tutorial The Fellowship of The Data

-##5/25/16 - Hi everyone!
+### 5/25/16 - Hi everyone!
 Please verify you can run the test_notbook.
 Notebooks for the tutorial are still in progress, I'll email the class when the material is finalized in the next few days

-## Using Docker
+## Setup Using Docker

+Should you run into problems setting up with Docker please ping me at the address in the class email!

 0. Start docker, note the docker IP as YOUR_DOCKER_IP

 1. Get the LAMP stack for hosting tutorial files from Docker: